Better Luck Tomorrow: Cast

+Production

 Development

-Justin Lin said that the title "Better Luck Tomorrow" refers to how the film explores "the whole youth culture of today, specifically Asian-American, but also just the general mentality of teenagers today.
+Justin Lin said that the title Better Luck Tomorrow refers to how the film explores "the whole youth culture of today, specifically Asian-American, but also just the general mentality of teenagers today.
 I mean, I work with teenagers, I grew up in the 80s, and already it's very different, the mentality.
 You go to suburbia, you look at upper-middle-class-kids, and through the media they've literally adopted an urban-gangsta-mentality."

+The plot is inspired by the 1992 murder of Stuart Tay.
+Tay, a 17-year-old Chinese American high school student in Orange County, California, was killed by several peers following a failed petty crime scheme.
+Tay and the perpetrators were all high-achieving students who intended to attend elite universities and college, which led the media to dub the crime "the Honor Roll Murder."
+While Lin had followed media coverage of the Tay murder, he consciously chose not to base the film too closely on the real event.

 While writing the script, he found inspiration in his work as a youth basketball coach and teaching high school students how to make community documentaries.